 If you have a super small game night, Codenames is playable with two people, but we think it's much more fun with at least four.
 The game tends to work better if you have an even number of people to avoid giving an advantage to a team with more people and, therefore, more brainpower for guessing.
 The game is logic-intensive, which some players may find challenging but also rewarding, and since it requires a bit of focus, it may not suit a more casual play environment.

 A silly game of drawing and guessing, Telestrations was a favorite for relaxed nights with big groups of friends.
 Our testers laughed harder than they have in a while playing this game.
-The way the game works is that each player has a sketchbook with eight pages.
-Everyone is then assigned or gets to choose a secret code word.
+Each player has a sketchbook with eight pages.
+Everyone is assigned or gets to choose a secret code word.
 Each player alternates drawing and guessing the code words, only seeing what the player before them drew or wrote.
 The reveals of how each word changes through the round will have you cracking up non-stop at some creative and impressive art and some silly and hilarious guesses.
 While the game is more about fun than winning, we like that the rules include two scoring systems: one that prioritizes fun and laughs and one that rewards accurate drawing and good guesses.

 This game works with 4 or 5 players, but we found it much more fun in groups of at least 6, where the whole room can fill up with laughter.
 Telestrations is not what you want for a strategic night of gaming — you have to be in the right mood for it.
 Although there are scores and a winner, it's best to go into this game without competitiveness.
 As the rules say: if you had fun, then you won.

 Camel Up is a fun and unique gaming experience for any age, with vibrant imagery and a 3D board setup.
 This game, which involves "betting" on which pieces will traverse the board and cross the finish line first, takes about 30 minutes to complete.
 The instructions are relatively straightforward, and each round progresses quickly as players take turns predicting what pieces will move based on die rolls and then betting on said pieces.
-This game's unique setup, which involves forward and backward moving board pieces, is refreshingly new and different from any other games we've had the chance to play.
-The board pieces, such as the dice dispensing pyramid and stacking camels, are both decorative and functional, which adds to the fun!
+This game's unique setup involves forward and backward moving board pieces, which is refreshingly new and different from other games.
+The pieces, such as the dice dispensing pyramid and stacking camels, are both decorative and functional, which adds to the fun!

 One thing to note about Camel Up is that it is less about strategy and more about luck.
 Although some thoughtfulness is required in later rounds, much of the outcome is dependent on the roll of the dice.
 Setup takes some time, and learning the game requires a thorough review of the instructions, but after the board is set up, the rules are pretty easy to follow.